In This Article

 If you suspect anemia could be playing into your current health status, it’s wise to see a GP as soon as you can.
 “Iron deficiency may also be caused by an underlying condition such as Crohn’s disease or celiac disease,” warns Powles.
 “These conditions affect the absorption of nutrients such as iron from the intestine, making it harder to extract the amount of iron the body needs to function properly.”

 How to Boost Your Iron Levels

 If you’ve established that anemia is an issue (a simple blood test with your GP is the safest way to know for sure) it’s time to consider the best route back to full health.
 “A GP may prescribe supplements that help boost iron levels.
 These are typically prescribed for several months to bring iron levels back to normal,” says Powles.

 “However, a change in diet can help to maintain a sufficient level of iron over the long term,” he continues.
 “Red meat (such as beef and lamb), dark leafy green vegetables, and dried fruits (such as apricots, prunes, and raisins) are all rich sources of iron,” he says.
 For pescatarians, shellfish (such as clams and lobster) are also great sources, while if you’ve gone plant-based, try making lentils, beans, pumpkin, and sesame seeds all mealtime regulars.

 “In an ideal world, we’d always get our vital nutrients from our diet, but for some, it can prove tricky, and supplementation can help to plug that nutrient gap,” notes Weatherhead.
 For the record, the NHS recommends 14.8 milligrams of iron per day for women.
 Keep scrolling for four iron supplements to try now, plus top tips from our experts.
 If you notice your symptoms aren’t improving, or for more information on iron supplements, consult your GP.

 “An intraoral spray is an effective method of delivering iron (amongst other nutrients) directly into the bloodstream rather than relying on the digestive system, with absorption beginning immediately," says Weatherhead.
-It can also bypass the side effects that can come with traditional iron tablets—stomach pains and constipation being the most common.
+It might also bypass the side effects that can come with traditional iron tablets—stomach pains and constipation being the most common.